 Insect species that may occur in habitats that support creeping bentgrass have been reviewed by (Vittum et al., 1999).
 Destructive insect pests found in habitats that support bentgrass, including those that attack bentgrass, have been reviewed by (Potter, 1998).
 The most common insects that feed on creeping bentgrass are generalist feeders that attack a wide spectrum of turf grasses.
 These pests include sod webworms (Crambus spp. and other species in the family Pyralidae), armyworms (Spodoptera spp.), cut worms (Family: Noctuidae), billbugs (Sphenophorus spp.), mole crickets (Scapteriscus spp.), many thrips species (Order: Thysanoptera), and white grubs (Ataenius spretulus, Popillia japonica, Cyclocephala spp., Phyllophaga spp.)
 (Georgis et al., 2006; Duble; University of Illinois, 2016).
-Many of these turf pests are controlled by parasitic nematode-based biopesticides as an alternative to chemical insecticide applications, but despite progress with these non-chemical approaches, these nematode-based products have limited market share (Georgis et al., 2006).
+Many of these turf pests are controlled by parasitic nematodes occurring naturally in the soil or by augmentation of their populations using nematode-based biopesticides as an alternative to chemical insecticide applications, but despite progress with these non-chemical approaches, these nematode-based products have limited market share (Georgis et al., 2006).
 However, plant parasitic nematodes represent one important cause of turf grass diseases (Crow, 2005).